 - Leave the other options to their defaults.

-Take note of the two properties listed below:
+Take note of these two properties:

 https://contoso-vault2.vault.azure.net/.
 Applications that use your vault through its REST API must use this URI.

 At this point, your Azure account is the only one authorized to perform operations on this new vault.

 Clean up resources

 Other Key Vault quickstarts and tutorials build upon this quickstart.
 If you plan to continue on to work with subsequent quickstarts and tutorials, you may wish to leave these resources in place.
 When no longer needed, delete the resource group, which deletes the Key Vault and related resources.
 To delete the resource group through the portal: